Suhmata: Ottoman era

+In c.
+1739–1740, Muhammad ibn Nafi lost control of Safed to Daher al-Umar in a negotiated surrender and not long after, surrendered Suhmata to Daher as well.
+The latter kept Muhammad ibn Nafi and other local families in the Safed and Jira districts, namely the Shahin and Murad, in place at least through the 1750s–1760s, as his vassals, subleasing to them the tax farms of the districts Suhmata was one of the dozen or so fortified villages under the control of Daher's son, Ali al-Daher, during his abortive rebellion against the Ottoman governor of Acre, Ahmad Pasha al-Jazzar in 1776.

-In the Ottoman era, in 1838, Suhmata was found to be a village with a mixed population of Christians and Muslims, located in the el-Jebel district, west of Safad.
+In 1838, Suhmata was found to be a village with a mixed population of Christians and Muslims, located in the el-Jebel district, west of Safad.

 In 1875, Victor Guérin visited Suhmata, and noted that "the village [is] divided into two distinct quarters, occupies two hills near each other, between which is a great pond (birke), partly cut in the rock and partly built.
 One of these hills is crowned by the remains of a fortress flanked by towers and built with simple rubble; it contained several subterranean magazines, a mosque, and various chambers.
 The foundation is attributed to Dhaher el Amer.
 It is now three parts demolished, and on the place where it stood grow vines and tobacco."

 In 1881, the PEF's Survey of Western Palestine (SWP) described it as "a village, built of stone, containing about 400 Moslems, situated on [a] ridge and [the] slope of [a] hill, surrounded by figs, olives and arable land; there are several cisterns and a spring near.
 An elementary school for boys was founded in the village in 1886.
-A population list from about 1887 showed Sahmata to have about 1,500 inhabitants; 1,400 Muslims and 100 Christians.
+A population list from about 1887 showed Suhmata to have about 1,500 inhabitants; 1,400 Muslims and 100 Christians.